darvld/solid-kotlin/docs/draft.md

             }
         }
         NoWrap -> {
             // Note that this widget wrapper will not receive any events.
-Some
-            // other limitations may apply in the future since the Kotlin runtime
+            // Some other limitations may apply in the future MyWidget(pointer)
-            // does not own the widget
-            MyWidget(pointer)
         }
     }